moleculerjs/site/source/0.12/docs/service.md

 ```

 ### Load service from file
-The recommended way (in production) is to place your service code to a single file and load this file with the broker.
+The recommended way is to place your service code into a single file and load it with the broker.

 {% codeblock lang:js math.service.js %}
 // Export the schema of service